Rahul-160/CPP/README.md

 Start solving issues and raise the pull requests and even you can create your own issues.
 If you want to contribute to a project, the simplest way is to:

-Find a ISSUE you want to contribute to ->> Fork it
+Find a ISSUE you want to contribute to ->> Fork it(Top right side of this repo)

     Clone it to your local system